 This course supports the student's development and completion of the applied classroom research report.
 Several report components will have been drafted as per 697 and 698 requirements.
 These components will be revised and finalized in 699.
 Students also form and report interpretations and limitations of their research.
-All degree work must have been completed, and the research project proposed and carried out (in 697 & 698, respectively) prior to enrollment in EDUC 699.
-This course is offered every fall, spring, and summer.
+All degree work must have been completed, and the research project proposed and carried out (in EDUC 697 and EDUC 698, respectively) prior to enrollment in EDUC 699.